Shining Through

 Shining Through is a 1992 American World War II drama film written and directed by David Seltzer and based on the 1988 novel by Susan Isaacs.
-It stars Michael Douglas, Melanie Griffith, Liam Neeson, Joely Richardson, and John Gielgud, and the original music score was composed by Michael Kamen.
+It stars Michael Douglas, Melanie Griffith, Liam Neeson, Joely Richardson and John Gielgud, and the original music score was composed by Michael Kamen.
 The film was released in the United States on January 31, 1992.

 Plot

-In the present (1992), elderly Linda Voss is interviewed by a BBC documentary team about her experiences during World War II.
-Growing up in New York City as a young woman of mixed Irish/German Jewish parentage, she dreamed of visiting Berlin and finding her family members there.
-In 1940, Linda applies for a job as a secretary with a major law firm but is hired as a translator for Ed Leland, a humorless attorney.
-She soon becomes suspicious of his strange behavior, and she suspects he is a spy.
-They eventually become lovers.
-After the attack on Pearl Harbor, when America joins the war with the Allies, Ed emerges as a colonel in the OSS.
-Linda accompanies him to Washington D.C., but he is posted away.
-Assigned to work in the War Department, she hears nothing of Ed until he reappears with an attractive female officer.
-Reluctant to resume their affair, he does re-employ her.
-When one of their undercover agents in Berlin is murdered, Ed and his colleagues need to replace him on very short notice.
-Linda volunteers, and Ed is persuaded by her fluent German and passion to contribute to the war effort.
-Her mission is to bring back data on the V-1 flying bomb.
+In 1992, Linda Voss is interviewed by a BBC documentary team about her experiences during World War II.
+Growing up in New York City as a woman of mixed Irish/German Jewish parentage, she dreamed of visiting family members in Berlin.
+In 1940, Linda is hired as a translator by Ed Leland, a humorless attorney whose strange behavior suggests he is a spy.
+They become lovers and after the attack on Pearl Harbor, Ed is commissioned as a colonel in the OSS.
+Linda accompanies him to Washington D.C., and works in the War Department when he is posted overseas.
+He reappears with an attractive female officer and they resume their affair.
+When Albert Eckert, an undercover agent, is murdered in Berlin, the OSS recruit Linda volunteers to replace him and bring back data on the V-1 flying bomb.

-Ed and Linda travel to Switzerland, where he hands her over to elderly master spy Konrad Friedrichs, who hides her in his house in Berlin and introduces her to his niece, Margrete von Eberstein, a socialite working as an Allied agent.
-Linda assumes the identity of Lina Albrecht, a cook planted in the household of Horst Drescher, a social-climbing Nazi officer.
-He is throwing an important party, but she arrives too late to prepare the food properly, causing the dinner to be a disaster.
-Drescher fires her.
-Later, Linda bumps into a guest from the dinner, officer Franze-Otto Dietrich, who takes her on as a nanny to his two children.
-She searches Dietrich's house for confidential papers on the V1, which he is also working on.
-She intends to photograph them but can find nothing.
+Elderly master spy Konrad Friedrichs hides her in his house in Berlin and introduces her to his niece, Margrete von Eberstein, a socialite working as an Allied agent.
+Linda assumes the identity of Lina Albrecht, a household cook for Horst Drescher, a social-climbing Nazi officer.
+Drescher fires her when her cooking ruins a dinner party, but one of Drescher's guests, Franze-Otto Dietrich, takes her on as a nanny to his two children.
+She knows Dietrich is working on the project but proves unable to find intelligence on the V1 in the house.